 The rise of toxic politics: can we be civil?

+After the Supreme Court ruling against prorogation, the subsequent debate in parliament was filled with invective on both sides.
 Looking at a world seemingly filled with slurs, angry social-media comments, inflammatory remarks about migrants, and nasty jibes about ‘stupid Brexiteers’ or ‘metropolitan remoaners’, many commentators have announced that we live in an age of ‘toxic politics’.
 The phrase supposedly captures the increasingly nasty, personal and hate-filled political discourse, as well as pointing to the corrosive effect of this on our political life.

 Concerns about the incivility of political life are hardly new.
 In Homer’s Iliad, Thersites, a common soldier, questions the point of the war against Troy and is quickly denounced by Odysseus as a rabble-rouser, a braggart and a ‘thrower of words’.
 Thersites, personally insulting the high-born lords, stepped outside the bounds of civil discourse.
 Today, however, incivility seems to be not just an occasional moment where people step out of line, but the default feature of political life.